 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.¶

 The design of Low Power and Lossy Networks (LLNs) is generally focused on saving energy, which is the most constrained resource of all.
-The routing optimizations in the "Routing Protocol for Low Power and Lossy Networks" [RFC6550] (RPL) such as routing along a Destination-Oriented Directed Acyclic Graph (DODAG) to a Root Node and the associated routing header compression and forwarding technique specified in [RFC8138] derive from that primary concern.¶
+The routing optimizations in the "Routing Protocol for Low Power and Lossy Networks" [RFC6550] (RPL) such as routing along a Destination-Oriented Directed Acyclic Graph (DODAG) to a Root Node and the associated packet compression technique [RFC8138] derive from that primary concern.¶

-This document complements [RFC8138] and signals whether it should be used within a RPL DODAG with a new flag in the RPL DODAG Configuration Option.
+This document complements [RFC8138] and dedicates a flag in the RPL DODAG Configuration Option to indicate whether the [RFC8138] compression should be used within the RPL DODAG.
 The setting of this new flag is controlled by the Root and propagates as is in the whole network as part of the normal RPL signaling.¶

 The flag is cleared to maintain the compression inactive during the migration phase.
 When the migration is complete (e.g., as known by network management and/or inventory), the flag is set and the compression is globally activated in the whole DODAG.¶